 What the hell am I talking about?

 With each glimpse, with each moment of her entering my awareness came a flood of other information.
 In my attempts to be with her here and now the enormity of the ever present eternity that is now came rushing in.
 It was intensely painful, joyful, uncomfortable and overwhelming.
 I honestly felt that it was destroying me and that there was no way that I could do it myself, if it was possible at all.
-It felt like way to much information for me to handle.
+It felt like way too much information for me to handle.
 I was writhing on my mat, letting out gasps and sighing as I swallowed the enormity of so much truth.
 I felt shattered and alive, awake and overwhelmed.
 I was instantly experiencing her throughout many different, perhaps all moments in her life.
 I met new people, went different places at different times in her life.
 And in each and every moment I was feeling things, places and people through her….as her.
+I/she fell in love, went to college, experienced joy and loss and adventure.
 This remained incredibly uncomfortable for quite some time.
 I can not accurately describe the sensations.
 There were far too many of them all at once.

 At some point though it seemed to begin to be possible to be with her here and now.
+She came into the ceremony space with me.
 I wasn’t sure how, but something had changed.
 Later, when things had calmed and I was able to be more aware of some of my other senses I would realize that there was someone behind me, a warm mothering presence that was helping me to hold Addison here and now.
 Antoinette had come to help bring this child into my world.
 I didn’t have to look, but I knew that she was there.

 In relation to my initial intent in this ceremony, to explore purpose, I now felt the weight of my creative potential in a whole new way.
 The enormity of creating a child carries a whole new weight.
 The question of what I am doing, right now, to make life easier for this and every other child in the world is present in a new way.
 The many ways that we are each connected (ultimately have never been apart to be connected) holds a bit more weight in my mind than it ever has before.